 Given our focus on developers, the software delivery value stream, and DevOps - we will compose our new DevOps stage, Analyze, based on the set of categories we commonly see in User Engagement competitors.

 Currently the Product Analytics group includes a single category, Product Analytics.
-This category is focused on understanding and gaining insight from usage patterns.
+This category is focused on helping customers understand and gain insights from usage patterns in their software.

 In the future we envision more categories as we broaden our scope to cover additional personas and use cases.
 Those new categories include (in priority order):